knz/l2mt-test/fft/README.txt

 using different numbers of threads each time.

 The performance measurements are reported on the UART output.
+The program prints "Done!" at the end if the execution completed successfully.

 The maximum FFT size that is tested is set by the `make` variable TABLE_SIZE.
 By default this is set to 10, which means